Carpet vs. Tile Flooring: Which is Better?

 - Maintenance: It’s no secret that carpet can be a little bit high-maintenance.
 You need to vacuum is frequently, and the fibers can absorb moisture easily, unless you have waterproof carpet.

 |Related Content >> The Ultimate Carpet Buying Guide|

 Many people enjoy the sleek, luxurious look of tile.
 Tile is notoriously easy to clean, and allows for better air quality, since it doesn’t trap dust the way carpet can.
 A good tile installation should last 10 to 20 years, but if a tile cracks you can always replace the individual tile—no big overhaul required.
 There are two kinds of tiles: porcelain and ceramic.

 Playing with samples will help you see which choice works best in your space.
 Got questions?
-Just talk to a sales rep—they learn all the nitty gritty so you don’t have to.
-You can reach a FlooringInc representative here.
+Just talk to a sales rep—they learn all the nitty-gritty so you don’t have to.